 We’ve been getting a lot of questions about directors National Insurance contributions (NICs) lately, so we’ve decided to answer them all in this short and sweet article.

-in 2021 HMRC issued new National Insurance rules for directors, outlined and published in their ‘National Insurance for Company Directors – CA44’ booklet.
+In 2021, HMRC issued new National Insurance rules for directors.
+The most recent guidance is outlined and published in the ‘National Insurance for Company Directors – CA44’ booklet.

 The changes mean that different national insurance rules apply to directors compared to standard employees and sole traders.